The Voice of Job Seekers

 It’s easy to say get counseling during a job search depression.
 It’s not simple to do.
 We focus on the obstacles and forgetting our cheering section.
 All of the burdens of life are shouldered because you know your family is expecting you to “carry your weight!”
 It’s not easy to avoid depression, but I urge you to fight it during your job search.

 “Get back out there and try!”
-It hurts to hear it and somewhat debilitating.
+It hurts to hear it and is somewhat debilitating.
 Make the chanters understand how it hurts then get back to the job search!
 What most people don’t get about unemployment–it is the four wall room in lower in the American basement of society.

 via GIPHY